You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Through research, I found that the majority of women were either donating or discarding their unwanted maternity wear; however, with the over-saturation of charity shop notions, most clothing passed on is actually then placed in landfill.

 Courtesy was created to give users the opportunity to directly sell their unwanted maternity wear, collecting income and enabling users to responsibly part with their items.
-Alongside this, I wanted to create a space for mothers to connect to each other outside of motherhood, creating a digital third space that celebrations womanhood, art, and culture.
+Alongside this, I wanted to create a space for mothers to connect to each other outside of motherhood, creating a digital third space that celebrates womanhood, art, and culture.

 When working on anything, I normally have thousands of ideas and find that mood/style boards help to keep my ideas together.
 I use these boards as a point of reference so that I can then reflect my work on and keep my ideas in a space that scratches my brain.
-I love using photoshop and Pinterest on my iPad to create these boards, merging digital innovation with artistic expression.
+I love using Photoshop and Pinterest on my iPad to create these boards, merging digital innovation with artistic expression.
 I also enjoy using software such as Adobe XD and InDesign as they allow complete creative freedom without too much complication.

 Plans after degree